Fairmount Park Elementary

 Q: Will there be spring testing for residents of West Seattle?

 A: Yes.
-Details are currently being finalized, but if an SPS student has reading and math MAP scores from Spring or Fall of 2013 and/or Winter 2014 that are at the 95% or higher in both subject areas, he/she will undergo cognitive testing.
+Details are currently being finalized, but if an SPS student has reading and math MAP scores from Spring or Fall of 2013 that are at the 95% or higher in both subject areas, he/she will undergo cognitive testing.
 (Ms. Breidenbach is currently working with Advanced Learning to find a way to include private school students -- who do not have achievement scores from MAP -- in the spring testing session.
 Also, details of an appeals process still need to be established.)
 As information becomes available, it will be posted on this website.